An easy guide to recycling so you can help keep our environment clean

 Recycling can be super confusing – between figuring out what items should go in the trash or the recycling, what actually happens to those items after they’re picked up, and deciding whether or not to rinse that yogurt cup out, it can all be mind-numbing.
-We’re here to give you some easy tips for learning what to throw away where.
+We’re here to give you your guide to recycling and some easy tips for learning what to throw away where.

 (Keep in mind that these are relevant as of the date of posting, applicable to the Jax Beach area, and guideline may vary from location to location.)